Contact SLAM: An Active Tactile Exploration Policy Based on Physical Reasoning Utilized in Robotic Fine Blind Manipulation Tasks: Experimental Studies

 In this task, the robot must first detect the contact region between the block and the T-shaped tool.
 When obstacles are encountered, the robot estimates their relative positions, replans the task trajectory accordingly, and ultimately pushes the block into the designated target region.
 The experimental results are illustrated in Fig. \ref{pushing_block_res}.

-As shown in Fig. \ref{pushing_block_res}, in this task scenario, the robot is capable of detecting the relative contact region between the T-shaped tool and the block using the method described in Section \ref{Contact_Point_Localization}, which enables continuous monitoring of the block’s position throughout the pushing process.
-When obstacles are encountered, the robot is able to reduce the localization error of the obstacles to within 10 mm through a limited number of active explorations and contact interactions, which is sufficient to meet the requirements of trajectory re-planning.
+As shown in Fig. \ref{pushing_block_res}, in this task scenario, when obstacles are encountered, the robot is able to reduce the localization error of the obstacles to within 10 mm through a limited number of active explorations and contact interactions, which is sufficient to meet the requirements of trajectory re-planning.